rnori-harv/IPFS/NOTEBOOK.md

 # Engineering Notebook for Final Project:
 Engineering notebook of our Proof for our mini-IPFS implementation.
-Final Project for CS 262 @ harvard.
+Final Project for CS 262 @ Harvard.

 ## Introduction to IPFS